top of page

 Clicking this link takes you to our "Who Else ?" section to see which celebrities also play chess.

-Therefore, while youngsters at 3Cs are coached how to play chess, the photographs assist in also teaching them its history.
+Photographs of all the chess world champions, both male and female, adorn the walls of our main coaching room at the 3Cs' headquarters.
+Therefore, while youngsters at 3Cs are coached how to play chess, the photographs assist in also teaching the history of the game..

 The room also houses the club library as well as a projection screen, trophy cabinet and the 3Cs' Honours Boards.